What is a PTA?

 Do I have to re-take the ACT?

-All applicants to the PTA program must submit an ACT, ACCUPLACER OR ACCUPLACER NEXT GENERATION Reading Score from a test taken within the past three years.
+Every applicant to the PTA program must submit an ACT OR ACCUPLACER NEXT GENERATION Reading Score from a test taken within the past three years.
 If a reading score is not submitted in the application packet, the individual will be considered ineligible for enrollment in the PTA program.

 |PTA Program Admission